GHopperMSK/schedule-manager/README.md

     end
 ```

-### 2. Backend service which exposes API to request schedules
+### 2. Backend service that exposes API to request schedules

-* variety data formats (json, jpeg, svg, etc)
-* js library to build the schedule on frontend side
+At this point there isn't any web UI.
+It is just a backend service with permanent storage and you can interact with it via CLI, permanent storage or the public endpoint.

+The public endpoint support wide range of customization and can return calendars in the following formats:

+* image
+* json
 * iframe
-* wide range of customization

 ```mermaid
 flowchart LR